giuliano-macedo/obc/README.md

 # OBC - Simple C Compiler
-This project implements a compiler for a simplified version of C using python and the Lark library
+This project implements a compiler for a simplified version of C using python and Lark parsing library

 ## What is the difference between this language and C?

 * only has 2 data types, int and void
 * does not support recursion
 * does not support structs